Israel–Lithuania relations: Tourism

 Since 2001 Israel and Lithuania abolished the need for visa to travel.

 Lithuania puts efforts to market the tourism for the Israeli visitors as the number of tourists from Israel increase.
-After the massacre of 7 October in 2023, Lithuania was shown by many Israeli media outlets as friendly, non-antisemitic, safe, green, interesting, and great cool escae from the summer.
+After the massacre of 7 October in 2023, Lithuania was shown by many Israeli media outlets as friendly, non-antisemitic, safe, green, interesting, and great cool escape from the summer.